Mesa Farms

 8209 Mesa Road - Santee California

-Mesa Farms is private property owned and managed by North Park Properties LLC, with rental housing, organic farming areas and a fruit tree orchard now in development, miles of trails, and 100's of acres of adjacent open space.
-Our land comprises over 40 acres, the majority of which is San Diegan Coastal Sage Scrub protected open space habitat, and borders San Diego's beautiful Mission Trails Regional Park (MTRP).
+Mesa Farms is private property owned and managed by North Park Properties LLC, with rental housing, organic farming areas, a vineyard, fruit tree orchard, miles of trails, and 100's of acres of adjacent open space.
+Our land comprises over 40 acres, the majority of which is San Diegan Coastal Sage Scrub protected habitat, bordering San Diego's beautiful Mission Trails Regional Park (MTRP).
 We are located in the Southwest corner of Santee on Mesa Road.
 One block to the South is the Mesa Trailhead, with a waterfall and entrance to Mesa Trail, leading to the top of Cowles Mountain (MTRP Trails & Terrain Map).
 Mesa Road has been in use since the mid-1800's.

 Our land consists of a relatively flat 5-acre area fronting Mesa Road and 35 acres of open space to the East consisting of a valley and two mountain ridges, rising from 420 feet elevation to over 760 feet at the mesa top in the Southeast corner of the property.
 The Eastern 35 acres are within a Multiple Species Conservation Program (MSCP) habitat preservation area.
-A seasonal stream runs through the valley in Winter months, making its way under Mesa Road, down through Big Rock park and to the San Diego River less than a mile away to the North.
+A seasonal stream runs through the valley in Winter months in years with average or above average rainfall, making its way under Mesa Road, down through Big Rock park and to the San Diego River less than a mile away to the North.

-About / Contact Mesa Farms Site Map Pictures Mesa Farms on Facebook
+About / Contact Rental Housing Information Mesa Farms Site Map Pictures Mesa Farms on Facebook

 Overview Map